ontola/rdflib.js/src/wip.md

 - `UpdateManager.update_statement` seems to refer to the wrong `this`.
 It calls `this.anonimize`, but it is not available in that scope.
 - `UpdateManager.updateLocalFile` uses `Component`, but this is not defined anywhere.
 Is this deprecated?
 - `Data-factory-internal.id()` returns `string | undefined`, I feel like undefined should not be possible - it should throw an error.
 This would resolve the type incompatibility on line 146.

-## Unused code
+- `IndexedFormula.copy` runs `.copy` on a Collection, but that method is not available there.
 - `IndexedFormula.predicateCallback` is checked, but never used in this codebase.
-- The `optional` argument in `formula.js` does not seem to be documented, used or tested - should it be removed?

 ## Other things I noticed

 - Literals can apparently be `null` or `undefined`, when nodes are created using the `.fromValue` method.
 This causes faulty behavior.
 This happens in the `new Statement()` constructor as well.
 See #362.
 - The `IndexedFormula.add()` method has logic for Statement array inputs and store inputs, but this behavior is not documented.
 It also refers to `this.fetcher` and `this.defaultGraph`, which both should not be available.
+I've added types that accept these arrays.
 - The filenames of major classes differ from their default exports, e.g. `store.ts` is called `IndexedFormula`.
 - Aliases (e.g. `IndexedFormula.match` for `IndexefFormula.statementsMatching`) introduce complexity, documentation and type duplication.
 I suggest adding deprecation warnings.
 - The various calling methods of `Fetcher.nowOrWhenFetched` are quite dynamic.
 A simpler, stricter input type might be preferable.